How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo setsebool -P httpd_enable_ftp_server 1

-As a result, this boolean permits Apache, Nginx FastCGI, or PHP-FPM contexts to establish FTP sessions while keeping the FTP daemon confined, avoiding the broad access that allow_ftpd_full_access would grant.
+This boolean permits Apache, Nginx FastCGI, or PHP-FPM contexts to establish FTP sessions while keeping the FTP daemon confined — avoiding the broad access that allow_ftpd_full_access would grant.

-After rebooting your Ubuntu system, start by checking the current enforcement mode with a simple one-word status command:
+After rebooting, check the active enforcement mode with a quick one-word status command:

 getenforce

-Specifically, this displays a single-word response indicating the active mode: Enforcing, Permissive, or Disabled.
-This quick check confirms whether SELinux is actively blocking violations (Enforcing) or only logging them (Permissive).
+The response is a single word: Enforcing, Permissive, or Disabled.
+This confirms whether SELinux is actively blocking violations or only logging them.

 View Detailed SELinux Status